ph-kev/Sci-Comp-Project/README.md

 # Scientific Computing Project: Numerical Methods for Stiff ODEs

-The project is about motivating why we should care abot stiff ODEs, characterization of stiff ODEs, and numerical methods to deal with them.
+The project is about motivating why we should care about stiff ODEs, characterization of stiff ODEs, and numerical methods to deal with them.